Hillside: Outpost at James/John Building

 Lakeside: Garden Court (Brown "u" shaped building)

 Hillside - The Hillside Steel Tent by the office.

-Lakeside – Housing selection under steel tent for boys, under shelters for girls
+Lakeside – Housing selection under Lakeside steel tent for boys, under Quail's Roost Shelter for girls

 Go to ministry center (office) first then go to check in station

-Hillside: For an equally divided gender week, Phillip and Andrew are for boys, Simon and Bartholomew for girls Thomas is for the Program director and Nurse.
+Hillside: For an equally divided gender week, Phillip and Andrew are for boys, Simon and Bartholomew for girls.
+Thomas varies due to enrollment needs.

 Lakeside: flower dorms are girls, Tree dorms are boys.
-Rose may be either boy or girls depending on registration numbers.
+Rose may be either boy or girls depending on registration enrollment.

 16-17 campers and two counselors.
 Counselor groups are 1:8, for grades 4-8.
 For 1-3 grades the ratio is 1:5 or 1:6.